Make Module Migrator: monday.com V1 Is Gone – How to Fix Your Scenarios Now

 Conclusion

-For teams with complex monday.com automations that need expert support with the migration, get in touch with us – we've been through this process with dozens of clients.
+For teams whose CRM or operations automations have been failing since May 1, get in touch with us – we've been through this process with dozens of clients and we prioritize recovery cases.

 Want to learn more about monday.com and Make?
 Read our Make automation guide, the guide on Error Handling & Retry Strategies, the Monitoring & Observability setup with Datadog & Better Stack and our Security & Secrets Management guide – or visit the monday.com tool page.